aflorio81/Amazon-MIT-RoutingChallenge/README.md

 The **pool and select** framework is a machine learning-based framework for optimizing last-mile delivery routes.
 In the *pool* phase, a large number of candidate delivery sequences is generated based on structural information acquired from training data.
 In the *select* phase, the score of each candidate sequence is evaluated by a pre-trained and regularized regression model, and the best (predicted) sequence is returned.

 ### Reference
-For more details on the framework and this implementation, please refer to
+For more details on the framework and this implementation, please refer to:

 **Florio, A.M., da Costa, P., & Özarık, S.S.
 (2021).
 A Machine Learning Framework for Last-Mile Delivery Optimization**.